 Java The TreeMap Class

-TreeMap class implements Map interface similar to HashMap class.
-It maintains its entries in ascending order, sorted according to the keys natural ordering, or according to a Comparator depends on constructor argument.
-Unlike LinkedHashMap and HashMap, TreeMap does not use hashing for storing keys.
-It uses a data structure called Red-Black tree.
+The TreeMap class in Java is an implementation of the Map interface, similar to the HashMap class.
+It stores its entries in ascending order, sorted based on the natural ordering of the keys or a specified Comparator if provided during initialization.
+Unlike LinkedHashMap and HashMap, TreeMap does not rely on hashing to store keys.
+Instead, it utilizes a data structure known as a Red-Black tree.

 The following Java program illustrates several of the methods supported by this TreeMap collection Framework:

 - Every node is either red or black.

 - If a node is red, then both its children are black.

 - Every path from root to a NULL node has same number of black nodes.

 The implementation of TreeMap in Java is not synchronized.
 When multiple threads access a TreeMap concurrently and if any of the threads modify the structure of the TreeMap, it is important to synchronize it externally to ensure thread-safety.

 One of the notable features of the TreeMap class is its ability to maintain keys in a sorted order.
 This makes TreeMap perfect for scenarios where you need to traverse the keys in a specific order.
 The sorting of keys can be achieved by either implementing the Comparable interface in the key objects or by providing a custom Comparator implementation during the creation of the TreeMap.